 In 1893, the Rev. Martin H. Egan succeeded Father Paradis as pastor of Sacred Heart, Lebanon, and under Fr Egan's administration various improvements were made and the church decorated.
 In May 1907, by decision of the Bishop and his Council, Hanover was erected as its own parish with a resident pastor.
 The Rev. James E. McCooey was appointed the first Pastor.

 Father McCooey, the first pastor, was a native of New Hampshire, having been born in Dover in October 1875.
 He attended le Grand Seminaire in Montreal, Quebec, Canada and was ordained to the priesthood by Bishop Denis Bradley in December 1898.
 He served as Associate Pastor at St Mary's Church, Claremont NH, St Joseph's Cathedral in Manchester and at Immaculate Conception in Portsmouth.
 He was named Administrator of St Mary's in Newmarket, NH before being appointed as Pastor of St Denis in 1907.
 The congregation of St Denis at that time numbered about 40 families, along with a varying number of students and employees of Dartmouth College.
 At the same time that St Denis was erected as a parish, the church in West Lebanon, NH, Holy Redeemer, became a mission church of St Denis, Hanover.
-The rectory during this time was a white, single-family home at 5 Sanborn Rd,, where the Dartmouth College South faculty house now sits.
+The rectory during this time was a white, single-family home at 5 Sanborn Rd, purchased on May 9, 1917, where the Dartmouth College South faculty house now sits.
+The parish sold that house on November 30, 1966.

 Father McCooey was pastor until 1918, when he was succeeded by the Rev. John Sliney, who would remain as pastor of St Denis for the next 27 years until 1945.
-It was under Fr John Sliney's pastorate that the present church was built, with the cornerstone of the church being laid in 1922.
-The first Mass in the present church was celebrated on the Solemnity of All Saints, November 1, 1924 and it was formally consecrated and dedicated on the Solemnity of Pentecost, May 24, 1925 by the Rt Rev. Georges A. Guertin, D.D., Bishop of Manchester.
+It was under Fr John Sliney's pastorate that the land on which the present church sits was purchased on December 29, 1921, with the cornerstone of the church being laid in 1922.
+They broke ground for the construction of the church in 1923.
+The first Mass in the present church was celebrated on the Solemnity of All Saints, November 1, 1924 and it was formally consecrated and dedicated on the Saturday, May 23, 1925 by the Rt Rev. Georges A. Guertin, D.D., Bishop of Manchester.
 The Bishop, later that same day, conferred the Sacrament of Confirmation on the young people of St Denis parish.

 Father John Sliney was greatly loved by the whole community and even received an Honorary Degree from Dartmouth College during his years as pastor of St Denis.
 He was succeeded as pastor of St Denis by his blood brother, the Rev. Francis Sliney.
 Both Sliney brothers, John and Francis, would receive the Papal Honor and the title "Monsignor" during their years as pastor of St Denis.
 Fr Francis Sliney was pastor for fourteen years from 1945 until 1959.
 It was during the second Msgr.
 Sliney's pastorate that an Associate Pastor was assigned to St Denis in 1950, with a particular ministry to the Catholic students of Dartmouth College, the Rev. William Nolan.
 Thanks to his devotion and vision and drive, the Catholic campus ministry at the College thrived, and it was under the leadership of Monsignor Nolan that Aquinas House was established and built.
 Msgr.
 Nolan, still fondly remembered and loved by the older generation of Catholics in Hanover, retired as Director of Aquinas House in 1987.
 He lies buried in Pine Knoll Cemetery, Hanover.